 - Auto-Sklearn: Automated Machine Learning in Python by Matthias Feurer, Katharina Eggensperger

 - Automated Machine Learning With Keras by Ondrej Urban

-- Big Imagery Data Visualization with Gradient-weighted Class Activation Maps by Thomas Chen
+- Big Imagery Data Visualization with Gradient-weighted Class Activation Maps by Thomas Y. Chen

 - Build Your First Cyber Forensic Application using Python by Gajendra Deshpande